autokitteh/samples/slack/README.md

 - [Web API reference](https://api.slack.com/methods)
 - [Events API reference](https://api.slack.com/events?filter=Events)

 It also demonstrates using a custom builtin function (`sleep`) to sleep for a specified number of seconds.

-This project isn't meant to cover all available functions and events, it merely showcases a few illustrative and annotated examples.
+This project isn't meant to cover all available functions and events. it merely showcases a few illustrative, annotated, reusable examples.

 ## Instructions